defndaines/eiga/imdb_data/README.md

 This was a small project I built to play around with data from IMDb.
 It doesn't have a clear objective at this point, and the most developed part is probably the importation of the IMDb data sets into the DB.
+Last touched 2022-02-23.

 The [seeds.exs](priv/repo/seeds.exs) script is designed to pull in data from the [IMDb Datasets](https://datasets.imdbws.com/).
 This is data that IMDb